CHICAGO TRIAL MEMBERSHIP, 1 Month Gym Membership, 3 Personal Training Sessions, $440

 Janice Kay Smith, Owner

-One of my members, T, challenged me to “Bike The Drive”, just one day before the 30 mile event would occur.
-Not being a fan of biking, I did not own a bike.
-Another gym member loaned me hers and T's sister-in-law loaned me a helmet.
+Challenge #1 One of my members, T, challenged me to “Bike The Drive”.
+Since I didn’t own a bike, another member loaned me hers.
 Being unfamiliar with the bike, 5 minutes into the ride I shifted gears and was pedaling much to fast.
-The reverse gears were not properly marked.
-T came back for me, gave me instructions on what to do and stayed with me for the remaining 25 miles.
-T had a racing bike and could have finished the 30 miles before I even reached half-way.
+T came back for me, gave me instruction on what to do and stayed with me for the entire 30 miles.
 She talked to me about everything but the ride.
 She did an excellent job of keeping my mind off of what we were doing.

-At the half-way point, we caught up with her husband who was carrying their little girl on the back of his bike and T's sister-in-law was also there.
+At the halfway point, we caught up with her husband who was carrying their little girl on the back of his bike and her sister and law.
 The wind was so high that I wanted to stop and go home.
-The half-way point was located where the race began and the exit to go home.
-T talked me right pass that halfway point and back again to the finish line.
+The halfway point was where the race began and an exit home.
+T talked me right pass halfway to the finish line.
 I could not have done it without you T!
-Thank you for helping me succeed with your "Bike The Drive" Challenge!!
+Thank you.

-One of my members, Micki, said to me, “Janice I was just a runner until I met you.
+Challenge #2 One of my members, Micki, said to me, “Janice I was a runner until I met you.
 Now you have me lifting weights so, you have to run.
 I think you should do the half marathon.”
-First I laughed, really hard.
-She told me her husband Gordon would set up a special 26-week program for me, I was still laughing.
+First I laughed really hard.
+She told me her husband Gordon would set up a special 26-week program for me.
+I was still laughing.

-Well, I accepted the challenge, I ran a half marathon.
+Well, I did it.
+I ran a half marathon.
 On race day, Micki, Gordon, Jamie and I started the race together.
 Jamie, another member, and Gordon had completed 26 mile marathons before and Micki was no stranger to half marathons.

 My body hurt so bad it felt broken.
 When I walked down the street or whatever I did – it took great effort to drag my body along.
 I could hardly get in and out of my truck.
 My joints were so swollen.
 I was overweight and had never been overweight in my life.
 I was feeding my sorrow.
 Within weeks my joints were actually responding.
 It was very slow but to notice any change can start to lift one’s spirits!